Extreme Noise Terror: Early years

-Extreme Noise Terror were formed in early 1985 in Ipswich, England, originally consisting of dual vocalists Dean Jones and Phil Vane, guitarist Pete Hurley, bassist Jerry Clay and drummer Pig Killer.
+Extreme Noise Terror were formed in early 1985 in Ipswich, England, originally consisting of vocalists Dean Jones and Phil Vane, guitarist Pete Hurley, bassist Jerry Clay and drummer Pig Killer.
 Prior to ENT, Vane and Hurley had played with Discharge-influenced acts Freestate and Victims of War, whilst Jones had been singing with Raw Noise.
-Hurley claims that the band name came from an insert for an album by the Dutch band Lärm: "It featured a bandanna-ed hardcore kid with 'Extreme Noise Terror' surrounding him.
+Hurley claims that the band name came from an insert for an album by Dutch band Lärm: "It featured a bandanna-ed hardcore kid with 'Extreme Noise Terror' surrounding him.
 Those three words summed up exactly what we were aiming at."
 Aside from Discharge, the band cite as early influences Anti Cimex, Rattus and Antisect, another early proponent of the "one high, one low" vocal approach.
-ENT signed to the small UK-based indie label Manic Ears after a solitary gig supporting Chaos UK.
+ENT signed to small UK-based indie label Manic Ears after a single show supporting Chaos UK.

-Their first release for the label was a split LP with Chaos UK in 1986, entitled Radioactive Earslaughter.
-Although there were still musical similarities between the two bands, ENT were already beginning to twist hardcore into what would later become known as "grindcore".
-ENT have however expressed misgivings about the use of the term:
+Their first release for the label was a split LP with Chaos UK in 1986, Radioactive Earslaughter.
+Although the two bands were similar, ENT were beginning to twist hardcore into grindcore.
+ENT have expressed misgivings about the term:

 We were known as hardcore punk.
 Then it became this 'Britcore' thing that Sounds and NME came up with, with the Electro Hippies, Napalm, Carcass and Bolt Thrower all rolled into one, all playing the same shows and then Napalm Death made the word 'grind' up.
 But they were always a bit more metal than us and we didn't really know what this word 'grind' meant.

 In 1987, ENT came to the attention of John Peel, on the recommendation of fellow Ipswich group The Stupids.
-After seeing them live at the Caribbean Centre in Ipswich with his wife and son, Peel offered them their first (of four) Peel Session for BBC Radio 1, which was released through Strange Fruit.
-A second Peel Session was recorded the following May.
+After seeing them live at the Caribbean Centre in Ipswich, Peel offered them the first of four Peel Sessions for BBC Radio 1, which was released through Strange Fruit.
+They recorded a second Peel Session the following May.

-During this period, the drum stool was filled by former Napalm Death drummer Mick Harris, although he left soon afterward to form Scorn and was replaced by Tony "Stick" Dickens (of crust band Doom).
-Bassist Clay was replaced by Mark Gardener, and this line-up recorded ENT's debut album, A Holocaust in Your Head, which was later voted number 3 in Terrorizers essential European grindcore albums, who described it as "marrying a thick crust-punk crunch and vitriolic lyrical assault with the newborn, clattering fury of grindcore, 'Holocaust...' followed Napalm's heroic uppercuts and haymakers with a Doc Martin in the goolies."
-The band undertook a headline tour of both Europe and Japan in support of the album.
-In 1990, Jones and future ENT guitarist Ali Firouzbakht guested on Raw Noise's "Sound of Destruction" single release, and bassist Gardener was replaced by Pete Nash from the band Doom.
+During this period, drummer Mick Harris (formerly of Napalm Death) left the band to form Scorn.
+Tony "Stick" Dickens of crust band Doom replaced him.
+Bassist Clay was replaced with Mark Gardener.
+This line-up recorded ENT's debut album, A Holocaust in Your Head, later voted number 3 in Terrorizers essential European grindcore albums, who described it as "marrying a thick crust-punk crunch and vitriolic lyrical assault with the newborn, clattering fury of grindcore, 'Holocaust...' followed Napalm's heroic uppercuts and haymakers with a Doc Martin in the goolies."
+The band headlined a tour of Europe and Japan to support the album.
+In 1990, Jones and future ENT guitarist Ali Firouzbakht guested on Raw Noise's "Sound of Destruction" single release, and bassist Gardener was replaced with Pete Nash from the band Doom.